Voice and tone – it can be a little bit hard to explain. OK, maybe a lot hard to explain, especially to middle grade kids.

 Maybe it’s because voice and tone are so similar.
 Maybe it’s because many of the adjectives that describe voices also describe tones.
 And then there’s the problem of “tone of voice.”
 Are they really different things at all?
 It’s no wonder that voice and tone is one of those concepts that many kids just have trouble getting.

 But really, how often is a kid going to have to identify whether something is a voice or a tone.
-The important thing is to be able to understand voices and tones in stories and articles that they read.
-Recognizing these story elements can add another dimension to their understanding of the text.
+The important thing is to be able to recognize voices and tones in stories and articles that they read.
+Understanding these story elements can add another dimension to their understanding of the text.

 As with other reading elements, it might help for students to think of voice or tone as used in everyday speech first.
 When recalling conversations that they have heard or dialog from a movie, kids may have no trouble identifying the tone as courageous, timid, helpful, or humorous.